OkayAlright/MinNo/extras/why_Minno.md

 at this level typically is a discussion of instruction sets and bus implementation.
 AVR processors take it a step further back and discuss the basic organization of a computer.
 X86 and ARM architectures are organized in a manner originally specified by [John Von Neumann](http://www.c-jump.com/CIS77/CPU/VonNeumann/lecture.html): a central processing unit, memory, some form of input, some form of output, and long term storage across a set of shared buses.
-AVR processors (generally) are organized in a manner consistent with [Havard specification](http://embeddedknowledge.blogspot.com/2010/02/processor-architectures-harvard-von.html) (more accurately, the modified-Harvard spec).
-The main difference between Von Neumann and Harvard is that Harvard separates memory into two different pools: instruction memory and data memory, which attach to the CPU via entirely seperate buses.
+AVR processors (generally) are organized in a manner consistent with [Harvard specification](http://embeddedknowledge.blogspot.com/2010/02/processor-architectures-harvard-von.html) (more accurately, the modified-Harvard spec).
+The main difference between Von Neumann and Harvard is that Harvard separates memory into two different pools: instruction memory and data memory, which attach to the CPU via entirely separate buses.
 Harvard processors can simultaneously read and write to both memory pools because they do not share a bus.
 The two pools don't even need to be indexed and architectured the same.
 Often (as is the case with AVR processors), instruction memory is read/write accessible at runtime, data memory isn't.
 Data memory is often used for long-term, initialization data: tables, addresses,